-1. Theme and Premises 1
+1. Theme and Premises 3

 a.
-Scope and Development 1
+Scope and Development

 b.
-An Overview of Collective Identity
+Collective Identity-What is It?

-2. Elements for Identity in the TeCE
+2. Elements for Identity in the DCT.

 a.
 A Common Origin

 b.
 Who We Are

-A community of destiny
+A community of destiny 9

 A chosen community

-A community of values
+A community of values 12

-Who we are not
+Who we are not-On Anti-Americanism 14

 c.
-Political Institutions and Political Participation 14
+Political Institutions and Political Participation 15

 3. Obstacles along the Way from Elements for Identity to Collective Identity

-4. Rational Self-Interest as an Alternative Focus
+4. Rational Self-Interest as an Alternative Focus.